Drone Laws in Germany

 - Prisons and facilities of the penal system.

-- Bundeswehr installations and troops as well as other military facilities and organizations.
+- Bundeswehr facilities and troops as well as other military facilities and organizations.

 - Power generation and distribution plants (power plants, wind turbines, substations, etc.).